openplannerteam/itinero-transit/src/Itinero.Transit.Processor/help.md

 This switch is a transitdb-source

-   Creates a transit DB based on GTFS (or adds them to an already existing db), for the explicitly specified timeframe
+   Creates a transit DB based on GTFS.
+Added connection will depart within the explicitly specified timeframe.

+##### A word about timezone handling

+[Timezones are pesky](https://www.youtube.com/watch?v=-5wpm-gesOY).
+First of all, you should realize that all **arguments at the command line are parsed as UTC.**

 | Parameter  | Default value | Explanation       |
 |----------- | ------------- | ----------------- |